ZeroDeth/derekkedziora.github.io/_posts/2016-12-07-you-should-read-this.md

 ### Requests

-If something is a true request, don't use should.
+If something is a request, don't use should.

 [3.a] *<i>You should call me back by the end of the week.</i>

-This sounds rather rude.
-A much more neutral sounding request would be:
+This sounds like a command.
+A more neutral sounding request would be:

 [3.b] <i>Could you call me back by the end of the week?</i>